python-hyper/h11/docs/source/index.rst

 Vital statistics:

-* Requirements: Python 3.5 (patches to support earlier versions welcome, we just haven't gotten around to it yet)
+* Requirements: Python 3.3+ (Python 2.7 is not currently supported, but would be doable without too much work -- patches welcome!)

 * Install: *not yet*